Alois: The last tiger hunt

 “There, he’s bleeding,” Paul called out after about twenty paces.
 To the right of the track a trickle of blood could be seen at irregular intervals on grass blades.
 It was dark blood and indicated that the animal had not been shot in its lungs.

 We reached the other side of the clearing and entered the bush.
 Even though the vegetation in this area was not too dense, our progress was slow.
 The first months after the big rains are not favourable for the hunter.
 The abundant moisture has caused grass and herbs to shoot up in rampant growth, in which even larger animals can easily hide.
-Such lack of overview, however, had to be particularly disturbing when pursuing a wounded predator.
+Such lack of oversight, however, had to be particularly disturbing when pursuing a wounded predator.
 Only with the utmost caution, our weapons ready to fire under our arms, did we venture forward step by step, and from time to time a noise made us jump in fright and bring our rifles to bear.
 But it was not the tiger, whose sudden attack we expected at any second, but harmless hares, pheasants, reptiles and other small animals whose hiding places we had approached.

 For almost half an hour we had little trouble keeping track of the tiger.
 Clearly and distinctly its path was marked by dark drops of blood.
 But then the red signposts became more and more sparse and finally stopped altogether.